This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 Where do we go from here?

 After reading this article, some readers may have little hope in Iran changing.
 Some readers may remember that communist parties in Iran are almost non-existent, with the suppression of the Iranian communist party, Tudeh, in the 1980s.
 Some readers may say that Iran does, in its current form, serve as an anti-imperialist state.
-Arguably that is still true, however, with the Rouhani administration, this position is quickly slipping away as Rouhani tries to pull Iran closer to the West.
+While you could say that is true (even though they are really anti-U$), with the Rouhani administration, there have been efforts to pull Iran closer to the West.
 Others may even say that with these new developments, maybe there is a possibility for a push in Iran for a more expanded communist presence.
 To be honest, I’m not very optimistic about the latter possibility.
-At this current time, I’m fully willing to support those forces that resist Western imperialism in Iran, even if they are termed “hardliners” in the bourgeois media and even if I disagree with their religious conservativism.
-For now, that seems the best we can do since Iran is clearly not a socialist government like Cuba, but seems to be religious government with revolutionary roots, the most positive label one could give it apart from it being called a bourgeois reformist government, which one could argue convincingly.
-I’d like to hear your comments on this issue since it is definitely possible that I misinterpreted something or said something more.
-That’s all.
-Thanks for reading.
+At this current time, I’m fully willing to support those forces that resist Western imperialism in Iran.
+I’m not sure the bourgeois reformist government in Iran will ultimately be enough.

 See a Reuters article by Lawrence Hurley (April 20, 2016) titled “U.S. top court rules Iran bank must pay 1983 bomb victims.”
 Also see: an NPR article by Eyder Peralta (April 20, 2016) titled “Supreme Court Rules Frozen Iranian Money Be Turned Over to U.S. Terrorism Victims”; an AP article (April 20, 2016) by Mark Sherman titled “High Court sides with families of ’83 Beirut bombing victims”; a Bloomberg News article by Greg Stohr (April 20, 2015) titled “Iran Terror Victims Win at U.S. Supreme Court, Can Collect $2 billion.”